 Lake Ohrid, Albania, And North Macedonia

 Particularly the Lin Peninsula is an interesting stopping point on your southwestern Balkans road trip, home to an early-Christian 6th-century church.
-On top of that, three nearby sites contain evidence of prehistoric habitation by people, too.
+On top of that, three nearby sites also contain evidence of prehistoric habitation by people.
 This is, in other words, a very old place.

-In terms of natural history and beauty, Lake Ohrid stands out as well.
+Lake Ohrid also stands out in terms of natural history and beauty.
 It’s the deepest lake in the Balkans and one of the deepest in Europe.
 Additionally, this is also one of the world’s oldest lakes, its origins going back no fewer than 5 million years.
-(That puts it on the same scale as Lake Tanganyika and Lake Baikal when it comes to oldness.)
+(That puts it on the same scale as Lake Tanganyika and Lake Baikal regarding oldness.)

 And if that’s not enough, Lake Ohrid is also a biodiversity hotspot.
 It’s home to about 200 endemic species, from mollusks and plankton to predatory fish.
 This is one of the most biodiverse “small” lakes on Earth.